 Have you ever pulled up to a colored curb and wondered, Wait, can I park here?
 Depending on where you live, you might see a variety of curb colors indicating where you’re allowed to park and under what conditions.

-With that in mind, knowing how to recognize parking zones is a crucial survival skill for city slickers and suburbanites alike.
+Knowing how to recognize parking zones is a crucial survival skill for city slickers and suburbanites alike.
 And although these colors aren’t standardized between states, or even cities, we’ve got you covered.
 Here’s what you need to know.

 No national curb color standards